-- Median (mid-sagittal) - vertical plane passing through the centre of the body (midline) that cuts it longitudinally into right and left halves.
+- Mid-sagittal/median - vertical plane passing through the centre of the body (midline) that cuts it longitudinally into right and left halves.

-- Sagittal - vertical plane passing through the body parallel to the midline, slicing it longitudinally into right and left halves.
+- Sagittal - arbitrary vertical plane passing through the body parallel to the midline, slicing it longitudinally into right and left parts.
 To aid your understanding, imagine that you are slicing an apple - each slide is a sagittal plane.

-- Frontal (coronal) - vertical plane at right angle to the median plane that divides the body into anterior (front) and posterior (back) portions.
+- Frontal (coronal) - vertical plane at right angle to the sagittal plane that divides the body into anterior (front) and posterior (back) portions.

-- Transverse (axial) - vertical plane at right angles to the medial and frontal planes, slicing the body into a superior (upper) and inferior (lower) portions.
+- Transverse (axial) - horizontal plane at right angles to the sagittal and frontal planes, slicing the body into a superior (upper) and inferior (lower) portions.
 The obtained cuts are transverse or axial views.